The following questions are currently being discussed here:

 How can my child attend a tutorial?

 Anyone who is registered in the TAB for the corresponding day can attend the respective tutorial at any time without prior registration.
-The tutorials take place in group 4 (yellow) and group 5 (pink).
+The tutorials take place in group 2 (orange) and group 3 (green).
 If no child goes to a tutorial on their own initiative, our teachers ask the students specifically whether someone would like to deal with the respective subject in more detail and in a different way than in class.

 Could I tell my child to definitely attend a specific tutorial?